wonderdogone/platform-test/README.md

  "id": 55
 ```

 Once logged in the requester will recieve a valid token. (access_token).
-This token is requred for additinal requests to protected endpoints
+This token is requred for additinal requests to protected endpoints.
+Tokens expire in 1 hour.

 DELETE '/users/:id'

 POST '/users/register'